 If the mark has penetrated the structure of the leather or leather coatings, it’s stained.
 Most stains are permanent and can usually only be minimised with cleaning rather than completely removed.
 Stained areas can be restored via recolouring using a Leather Repair Kit.

 If the leather has darkened with an oily appearance, it may be greasy with hair and body oil that has penetrated through the structure.
-These compromise both the strength and aesthetics of leather.
+This compromises both the strength and aesthetics of leather.
 Cleaning with Spot & Prep (No.4) by Leather Hero may remove grease from the surface but cannot fully reach the oils that are within the fibres.
+Recolouring is possible but the oils tend to resurface in time.

 - Vacuum any dust and particles